daeunyeo/Pediatric-brain-age/README.md

 **Why SVM?**
 In this setting, feature dimensionality (1128) substantially exceeds sample count (150).
-Linear SVM is theoretically well-suited to high dimensional, small sample count problems because it finds a maximum-margin hyperplane using only the support vectors, which limits sensitivity to noise from irrelevant features.
+Linear SVM is theoretically well-suited to high dimensional, small sample count problems because it finds a maximum margin hyperplane using only the support vectors, which limits sensitivity to noise from irrelevant features.